-Chaincode is a program, written in Go, node.js, and eventually in other programming languages such as Java, that implements a prescribed interface.
+Chaincode is a program, written in Go, node.js, or Java that implements a prescribed interface.
 Chaincode runs in a secured Docker container isolated from the endorsing peer process.
 Chaincode initializes and manages ledger state through transactions submitted by applications.

 A chaincode typically handles business logic agreed to by members of the network, so it may be considered as a “smart contract”.
 State created by a chaincode is scoped exclusively to that chaincode and can’t be accessed directly by another chaincode.
 However, within the same network, given the appropriate permission a chaincode may invoke another chaincode to access its state.

 We offer two different perspectives on chaincode.
-One, from the perspective of an application developer developing a blockchain application/solution entitled Chaincode for Developers, and the other, Chaincode for Operators oriented to the blockchain network operator who is responsible for managing a blockchain network, and who would leverage the Hyperledger Fabric API to install, instantiate, and upgrade chaincode, but would likely not be involved in the development of a chaincode application.
+One, from the perspective of an application developer developing a blockchain application/solution entitled Chaincode for Developers, and the other, chaincode4noah oriented to the blockchain network operator who is responsible for managing a blockchain network, and who would leverage the Hyperledger Fabric API to install and govern chaincode, but would likely not be involved in the development of a chaincode application.

 The Fabric Chaincode Lifecycle is responsible for managing the installation of chaincodes and the definition of their parameters before a chaincode is used on a channel.
 Starting with Fabric 2.0, governance for chaincodes is fully decentralized: multiple organizations can use the Fabric Chaincode Lifecycle to come to agreement on the parameters of a chaincode, such as the chaincode endorsement policy, before the chaincode is used to interact with the ledger.